Headstorm/Interview/challenges/DataScienceChallenge.md

 ### Description

-Can we use geographical coordinates paired with a point in time, representing someone's birth date, to determine the meteorological season in which someone were born?
+Can we use geographical coordinates paired with a point in time, representing someone's birth date, to determine the meteorological season in which someone was born?
 In this competition, the challenge is to develop an algorithm accurately identifying a meteorological season based on the inputs of coordinates and birth date.
 In other words, we need to match location and birth date to a season.
 Definitions of the terms used are below.